-I chose to write about dogs.
+I write about dogs.
 They are magnificent and deserve a good home!

-The Miniature Pinscher, or Min Pin, is a type of Toy Breed that originated in Germany from a mix of the German Pinscher, Dachshund, and Italian Greyhound dog breeds.
-Toy Dogs are often thought to be simply a miniature version of Doberman Pinschers, but that's actually false.
+The Miniature Pinscher, or Min Pin, is a toy breed that originated in Germany from a mix of the German Pinscher, Dachshund, and Italian Greyhound dog breeds.
+Min Pins are often thought to be simply a miniature version of Doberman Pinschers, but that's actually false.
 However, Miniature Pinschers and Doberman Pinschers are both heavily related to German Pinschers, so these two native German canines still bare close bloodlines and ancestry to one another.

-The first recording of Minpins in history is believingly from a painting in Paris, France that is dated back to the year of 1640.
-The more modern versions of the Miniature Pinscher were actually developed not until a bit later in history, roughly around the 1800's in Germany.
+The first record of a Min Pin in history was in a painting from Paris, France that is dated back to the year of 1640.
+The more modern versions of the Miniature Pinscher were actually developed not until a bit later in history, roughly around the 1800s in Germany.
 It wasn't until 1870 though that the energetic Min Pins were truly recognized by Germany as an official purebred dog breed.

 Personality, Dog Training, Care, and Guard Dog Abilities